Meriam-aziz/Vehicle-License-Plate-Recognition-using-OCR/README.md

 This project implements an **Automatic License Plate Recognition (ALPR)** system using **Computer Vision** and **Optical Character Recognition (OCR)** techniques.

-The system detects a vehicle's license plate from an image, extracts the plate region, and recognizes the text using EasyOCR.
+The system detects a vehicle's license plate from an image, extracts the plate region, and recognizes the plate number using **EasyOCR**.

 ---

 ## 🎯 Objective

-The main objective of this project is to automatically detect and recognize vehicle license plate numbers from images using image processing and OCR techniques.
+The main objective of this project is to automatically detect and recognize vehicle license plates from images using OpenCV and OCR techniques.

 ---